The Music Box: Plot

 In a music store, a woman arranges for the purchase and delivery of a player piano as a birthday surprise for her husband.
-Upon disclosing her address at 1127 Walnut Avenue to the store manager, the Laurel and Hardy Transfer Company is enlisted to transport the instrument using their horse-drawn freight wagon.
+Upon disclosing her address at 1127 Walnut Avenue to the store manager, the Laurel and Hardy Transfer Company ("foundered 1931") is enlisted to transport the instrument using their horse-drawn freight wagon.

 Encountering a formidable challenge in the form of a lengthy stairway leading to the residence, the duo attempts to navigate the piano up the steps.
-Amidst their arduous efforts, they inadvertently cause the instrument to descend the stairs multiple times, resulting in a series of mishaps and encounters with various individuals, including a nursemaid, a cop, and the imposing Professor Theodore von Schwartzenhoffen.
+Amidst their arduous efforts, they inadvertently cause the instrument to descend the stairs multiple times, resulting in a series of mishaps and encounters with various individuals, including a nursemaid, a policeman, and the imposing Professor Theodore von Schwartzenhoffen.
 Remaining persistent, Laurel and Hardy eventually succeed in reaching the top, only to face further misfortune as the piano rolls back down, dragging Ollie along.
 After carrying the piano to the top again, they are told a simpler route is available, so they carry the piano all the way back down in order to drive it up.
 Despite finding no one there, they get the instrument into the house, making a mess of the living room in the process.

-Their struggles culminate in a confrontation with the irate Professor, who resides at the address.
+Their struggles culminate in a confrontation with the irate Professor von Schwartzenhoffen, who resides at the address.
 Infuriated by the mess and the piano, an instrument he detests, he destroys it with an axe just as his wife returns.
 Upon learning he was the piano's intended recipient, the professor regrets his actions and agrees to sign for the delivery.
-A final mishap involving an ink-spraying pen causes him to lose his temper once more, prompting Laurel and Hardy to hastily depart.
+A final mishap involving an ink-spraying pen causes him to lose his temper once more, prompting Laurel and Hardy to hastily depart while the former shouts at them.